We deal with dogs who are aggressive towards people on a regular basis.

 If you have a level 6 biter, training would not even be a viable option for your situation.

-Hopefully this blog on dealing with your people aggressive dog will help you in having realistic expectations from training.
+Hopefully, this blog post on dealing with your people-aggressive dog will help you in having realistic expectations from training.
 Also, it will help you realize exactly how severe your issue really is from a professional training standpoint.

 If you are at a level 1, 2, 3, or 4, I would HIGHLY recommend getting training as soon as possible, as it is very possible (with time) for your dog to move up the aggression scale.